-- Medication for BPH – If you use beta blockers for treatment of diabetes or heart disease, they may cause your prostate to enlarge.
+- Medication for low testosterone– If you use testosterone or other hormone supplements, they may cause your prostate to enlarge.

 - Lifestyle – Obesity can increase the risk of BPH.

-- Medical complications – Conditions like urinary tract infections (UTIs), prostatitis, urethral stricture, kidney stones, and prostate or bladder cancer can also lead to BPH.
+- Medical complications – Conditions like urinary tract infections (UTIs), prostatitis, urethral stricture, kidney stones, and prostate or bladder cancer can also worsen or lead to BPH.